AdaGold/scrabble/README.md

 ## Wave 2
 ### Primary Requirements
 Create a `Scrabble::Player` class with a __minimum of 11 specs__.
-The only required paramter for instances of the class is the player's `name`.
+The only required parameter for instances of the class is the player's `name`.
 Instances of the class should repond to the following messages:

 - `#name`: returns the value of the `@name` instance variable
 - `#plays`: returns an Array of the words played by the player